chnhaoran/chnhaoran.github.io/_posts/2023-2-26-cilium-datapath-deep-dive-basic-connectivity.md

     | do_xdp_generic // handle generic xdp
     | sch_handle_ingress // tc ingress
         | tcf_classify
-            | __tcf_classify // ebpf program is working here
+            | __tcf_classify // bpf program is working here

 ```

 # Cilium Datapath

-In this part, We analyze how Cilium datapath is working。To make the cluster network independent of underlay network，tunnel mode is used。
+In this part, We analyze how Cilium datapath is working.
+To make the cluster network independent of the underlay network, tunnel mode is used.

 Experimental setup：